-- 10. TEXTILE ARTS apparel made using a form of textile art other than sewing.
-Items may be crocheted, knitted, woven, tie-dyed, etc. NO FABRIC PAINT ALLOWED. - ⇒ An exhibit shall consist of one of the following: - 1.
-CREATIVE TOY, GAME OR STORYBOOK A homemade toy, book, game or activity to be used with children.
-Double entry card should include age of child intended to use article, developmental stage the item is suited for and why this would be an appropriate play item. - 2.
-"BABY-SITTER'S KIT" including games, toys and safety materials needed while caring for a baby, toddler or preschooler.
-Include explanation of planned use of articles in kit.
+An exhibit shall consist of one of the following:

+1. CREATIVE TOY, GAME OR STORYBOOK - A homemade toy, book, game or activity to be used with children.
+Double entry cards should include the age of the child intended to use the article, developmental stage the item is suited for and why this would be an appropriate play item.

+2. "BABY-SITTER'S KIT"- including games, toys and safety materials needed while caring for a baby, toddler or preschooler.
+Include explanation of planned use of articles in the kit.